SillyApproach/Sm-Keyboard/README.md

 ## Creating a keyboard
 A new keyboard instance needs to be created for every instance of your scripted shape.
 This only needs to happen on the client.
-In order to create a new keyboard instance, call the `Keyboard.new(scriptedShape)` function.
+In order to create a new keyboard instance, call the `Keyboard.new(scriptedShape, title)` function.
-The function expects the instance of the scripted shape that uses it as an argument.
+The function expects the instance of the scripted shape that uses it as an argument and a title to display.

 ## Opening the keyboard
 In order to open the keyboard, the `open(initialBuffer: string)` method of the keyboard has to be called.